-Can Camino pilgrimage jewelry help mental health and wellbeing?
+Can Camino pilgrimage jewelry help with mental health and wellbeing?

 Part of our SHOP sells jewelry keepsakes and gifts to encourage belief in physical and mental health or wellbeing especially for someone when travelling, starting something new (on a new “journey” or phase of their life) or when on a pilgrimage (like El Camino).
 This jewelry is said to help with inspiration and motivation, and possibly help combat depression, fatigue and even illness along the way.
 How can this be?